agl-alexglopez/ccc/CONTRIBUTING.md

 > [!NOTE]
 > This is enforced by clang tidy.

+### Container Naming Schemes

+#### Intrusive Containers

+> [!IMPORTANT]
+> Intrusive containers are the default and do not qualify their names with their memory layout.
+They offer pointer stability of the elements they allocate, or intrude upon if allocation is prohibited.

+For example, the `CCC_Doubly_linked_list`, `CCC_Priority_queue`, and `CCC_Bounded_map` all use the minimal words needed to qualify their data structure.

+#### Flat Containers

+> [!IMPORTANT]
+> Flat containers qualify that they are stored contiguously in memory.
+References to elements in a flat container are invalidated upon insertion, resizing, and in some cases removal.

+For example, the `CCC_Flat_hash_map`, `CCC_Flat_priority_queue`, and `CCC_Flat_double_ended_queue` all qualify their memory layout and use the `Flat_` prefix to distinguish their guarantees from the [`Array_`](#array-containers) containers.

+#### Array Containers

+> [!IMPORTANT]
+> Array containers qualify that they are stored contiguously in memory **and offer handle stability**.
+Handles remain valid until removed, regardless of insertion of other elements, removal of other elements, and resizing operations.

+For example, the `CCC_Array_bounded_map` and `CCC_Array_adaptive_map` qualify their contiguous memory layout and their use of the `CCC_Handle` interface.
+The guarantees of handle stability from `Array_` container are much stronger than what `Flat_` containers offer.
+The `Array_` containers offer the same stability as intrusive containers but use a stable index rather than pointer.
+For this reason it is important that the interface document that a `CCC_Handle` and `CCC_Handle_index` should be saved rather than a pointer.

+A benefit of handle stability is `O(1)` access to a user element referenced by a handle regardless of how the underlying storage moves in memory.

 ### Validate Parameters

 Because this is a 3rd party library, we are responsible for avoiding undefined behavior and mysterious crashes from the user's perspective.
 This means checking any inputs to the user facing interface functions as non-NULL and valid for the operations we must complete.